-Hold yourself accountable: At the end of the day you have to hold yourself accountable which is why I write my goals publicly on my blog to begin with.
-I am not worried someone is going to judge me for no completing a goal, but it’s a good way to hold myself accountable.
+Hold yourself accountable: At the end of the day, you have to hold yourself accountable which is why I write my goals publicly on my blog, to begin with.
+I am not worried someone is going to judge me for not completing a goal, but it’s a good way to hold myself accountable.

 Are you a goal setter?

 This post was originally published in 2019 and has been updated for 2022.